 18. 90–97% of solar panels are recyclable.

-They are not just great for the environment; in addition to smart home systems, solar panels can help you save some money as well.
+Solar panels are not just great for the environment; in addition to smart home systems, solar panels can help you save some money as well.
+However, many factors impact the amount of savings.

 20. The US community solar capacity has quadrupled since 2016.